 When to Take a Great Wall of China Tour

-All of the sections of the wall that are easily accessed from Beijing get very crowded during high season (April to June) and in early October.
-This is when local people travel during their holidays and to celebate China’s National Day (1 October).
+All the wall sections easily accessed from Beijing get very crowded during the high season (April to June) and in early October.
+This is when local people travel during their holidays and celebrate China’s National Day (1 October).

 - Aim to visit on a weekday, as weekends are much busier